multitudes/oldmultitudes.github.io/_posts/2019-01-21-List of Deep Learning esources for 2019.markdown

 Visit [kaggle.com]() and get a feeling for competition and what will be expected from ML and DL practitioners You can learn Pandas on Kaggle with interactive jupyter notebooks.
 They have quite a number of very interesting tutorials.
-This [book](http://wesmckinney.com/pages/book.html) is also great to learn about data analysis with Python and Pandas and is recommended reading.
+This book: [Python for Data Analysis](http://wesmckinney.com/pages/book.html) is also great to learn about data analysis with Python and Pandas and is a recommended reading from Jeremy Howard.

 ## Andrew Ng on Coursera